lamxuanthinh/MICROSERVICES-SYSTEM/README.md

-# How to run the microservices throgh API Gateway
+# How to run the microservices through API Gateway

 ## products microservice with MySQL